maaretp/ExploratoryTestingBook/manuscript/0000_Exploratory_Testing_Foundations.md

 Balancing your options and creating new options as you go is at the heart of exploratory testing.

+If you can research the domain in a way where you continuously test and learn, you are simultaneously learning and contributing.

+If you start using the application, take control over what you do.
+Think of what is included, and particularly what isn't included.

+Some people will start with automation first.
+With many sessions over testing this application, we have come to understand it both enables and limits us.
+We see some types of problems, while becoming more blind to others.
+Same works when we start with use of the application first.
+No matter what constraint we choose to start with, it is our right as exploratory testers to make that choice for ourselves.

+## Self-Management in Exploratory Testing

 ![Course Notes to Exploratory Testing Foundations](images/ETF/slide12.png)

-You have option for exploring, and your task in exploratory testing is adjust your constraints on a cycle that enables you personally to keep up and do the best possible testing you can.
+You have options for exploring, and your task in exploratory testing is adjust your intent, charter and constraints on a cycle that enables *you* to keep up and do the best possible testing you can.
 Exploratory testing centers the tester, so you don’t have someone from the outside telling you what detail to verify, the control is with you.

-Some people tell me that the freedom frustrates them and makes it hard for them to start.
+Some people tell us that the freedom frustrates them and makes it hard for them to start.
 They don’t have to have this freedom; they are free to set themselves into a box that enables them.
 They are also free to let themselves out of the box they created, when they discover that to be useful.

 In this chapter, we introduce three concepts:
    * Charters
    * Constraints
    * Multi-dimensional thinking for intent and learning

 ![Course Notes to Exploratory Testing Foundations](images/ETF/slide13.png)

-Charters are a key concept in how the community talks about framing our exploratory testing.
+Charters are a key concept in how the community talks about framing your exploratory testing.
 You can think of a charter as a box that helps you focus and generate ideas, but also assess when you think you are done with a particular idea.

-I like to think of charters as free form test cases.
+We like to think of charters as free form test cases.

 A charter could be a chapter from your design specification you want to understand empirically with the application.